jaggli/zsh-functions/README.md

 $ create PROJ-456 implement new feature
 Parsed issue number: PROJ-456
 Branch name: feature/PROJ-456-implement-new-feature
+Updating 'main' from origin...
+✓ 'main' is up to date.
+✓ Successfully created and switched to branch: feature/PROJ-456-implement-new-feature (from main) Pushing branch to origin and setting up tracking...
+✓ Successfully pushed 'feature/PROJ-456-implement-new-feature' to origin with tracking.

 # Without Jira issue (uses NOISSUE)
 $ create stay logged in in github